hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 ## PR description
 This PR uses the `From` field of a `PING` packet when creating a local entry in the peer table, unless the `From` field is not available in which case it reverts to the existing behaviour of using the `UDP` source address.

+Since (as far as I can tell) all `PING` packets include a `From` field (with `127.0.0.1` in the case where the user hasn't specified a custom value) the PR is coded to ignore a `From` field of `127.0.0.1` and use the UDP source address instead.
+The reality is that on a localhost system the UDP source will be `127.0.0.1` anyway but it provides a little extra protection from this change/fix causing issues on existing systems that might be working just fine using the UDP source address in peer's `enode` URL.
+The main aim of this fix is that if something **has** specified a custom value it is honoured by the `PING` recipient.

 ## Fixed Issue(s)
 Fixes https://github.com/hyperledger/besu/issues/6224
             </td>